awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 + For single\-Region keys, the multi\-Region\-aware symbol behaves just like the single\-Region AWS KMS keyring and master key provider\.
 It attempts to decrypt ciphertext only with the single\-Region key that encrypted the data\.
 + For multi\-Region keys, the multi\-Region\-aware symbol attempts to decrypt ciphertext with the same multi\-Region key that encrypted the data or with the related multi\-Region key in the Region you specify\.

-You can specify multiple wrapping keys in the multi\-Region\-aware keyrings and master key providers\.
+In the multi\-Region\-aware keyrings and master key providers that take more than one KMS key, you can specify multiple single\-Region and multi\-Region keys\.
 However, you can specify only one key from each set of related multi\-Region keys\.
 If you specify more than one key identifier with the same key ID, the constructor call fails\.

 You can also use a multi\-Region key with the standard, single\-Region AWS KMS keyrings and master key providers\.
 However, you must use the same multi\-Region key in the same Region to encrypt and decrypt\.
 The single\-Region keyrings and master key providers attempt to decrypt ciphertext only with the keys that encrypted the data\.